 I was coming of age in Michigan in the 1960’s.
-At age 14, I won a ticket to see the Beatles on their first world tour, and courtesy of our local radio station took the bus with a load of screaming teenagers to Detroit, where we saw them at Olympia Stadium.
-I say that we saw them, because my guess is that just like me, no one could really hear them over the screaming.
-Still, this was a huge event in all of our lives.
-The British Invasion was pivotal and influenced our view of everything forever.
+At age 14, I won a ticket to see the Beatles on their first world tour, and courtesy of our local radio station took the bus with a load of screaming teenagers to Detroit where we saw them live at Olympia Stadium.
+I say that I saw them, but I am absolutely sure that no one could have possibly have heard them over the full house of screaming girls.

 While my peers at school wore white socks, plaid kilts and penny loafers, I was wearing miniskirts, reading about Carnaby Street in London and ironing my hair.
-I wanted clothes that were not available in our small town, so I began to buy my own fabrics, design and sew for myself.
+I wanted clothes that were not available in our small town, so I began to buy my own fabrics to design and sew my own clothes.

-It was not long before the 60’s evolved; from the Beatles, into the music and fashion of San Francisco’s, Haight Ashbury, and Woodstock.
-As it did, my interest in fashion grew, and much to my parent’s dismay, I became a Hippie.
+It was not long before the 60’s evolved from the Beatles, into the music and street style of San Francisco’s Haight Ashbury, and Woodstock pop.
+As it did, my interest in fashion continued to grow and much to my parent’s dismay I became a Hippie.

-My wardrobe evolved from Levi 501’s to bell bottoms, granny boots, 1940’s suit jackets and long black velvet opera coats I found at the thrift store.
+My wardrobe evolved from Levi 501’s to bellbottoms, granny boots, 1940’s suit jackets and long black velvet opera coats I found at the thrift store.
 Those really were the days.
 St. Vincent De Paul on Hamilton Street in Saginaw will forever hold the best Thrift Store memories I will ever have.
-Filled with men’s and women’s clothing dating back to 1920’s, you could buy a beaded “Flapper” dress for a few dollars.
+Filled with both men’s and women’s clothing dating back to the early 1900’s, you could buy a beaded “Flapper” dress for a few dollars.
 There is nothing like it today.
 It was there that I first laid eyes on a hand embroidered Canton Shawl.

-I truly love old textiles.
-I love everything about them.
 The softly faded colors, and the feel of old silk and velvet can move me to tears.
-I can imagine the love and hours of labor that have gone into creating them.
-Nothing created by chance, but rather by struggle, craft and a desire for perfection.
+You can so easily imagine the dedication and hours of labor that have gone into creating them.
+Nothing was made by chance, but rather with a clear plan, meticulous craft and an infectious desire for perfection.

-My career in design has provided me with opportunities to visit weaving mills where I have seen the looms that make exquisite floral silk ribbons, laces and embroideries.
-Such good fortune, for how would we have known so many of these mills and looms would no longer exist today.
+My career in design has provided me with opportunities to visit weaving mills and the looms that make exquisite floral silk ribbons, laces and embroideries as well as hand embroideries.
+While recognizing my good fortune at the time - I had no idea so many of these mills and their looms would no longer be running today.